DLF land grab case: Justice Dhingra Commission and subsequent actions

-vadra has bought properties using unsecured loans from DLF.
-After Bharatiya Janata Party (BJP) government came to power in Haryana, the "Justice Dhingra Commission" was formed in 2015 to investigate the scam.
+After Bharatiya Janata Party (BJP) government came to power in Haryana in 2014, the "Justice Dhingra Commission" was formed in 2015 to investigate the scam.
+He submitted a 182-page report to the state government on August 31, 2016, but it was never made public though it has come to light that Dhingra Commission's report stated that there was collusion aimed at benefiting Vadra's company Skylight Hospitality, and it sought further inquiry.
 Dhingra Commission indicted Hooda.
-Dhingra Commission's report states that there was collusion aimed at benefiting Vadra's company Skylight Hospitality, and it sought further inquiry.
-Consequently, the case was handed over to CBI for the further investigation.